 The 6-foot-7, 190-pound recruit is next to carry the torch for the Florida powerhouse.
 Hailing from Mississauga, Canada, Houstan is the latest in highly-touted hoopers from north of the border.

 Caleb Houstan Highlights

 RELATED: D.J.
 Wagner, Son of Former NBA Star, is the Best Sophomore in America

 Houstan primarily operates as a spot-up shooter.
 He finds open windows and moves well without the ball.
 His shot is smooth and soft.
 His high arc makes the ball silk through the net.
 The only gripe with his shot is the release speed.
 It lags a tad, making it easy for defenders to recover.
 Houstan played with drivers that forced the defense to crash the paint, leaving plenty of time for a clean look.
 That being said, he plays under control.

-The five-star doesn’t need the ball to be effective.
+The five-star doesn't need the ball to be effective.
 He runs the floor well in transition, which is his favorite spot to attack the rim.
-He finishes with dunks or looks for the open teammate.
-Against zone defenses, he maneuvers around the high post or finds creases under the hoop.
+He finishes with dunks and is willing passer to open teammates.
+Against zone defenses, he maneuvers around the high post or finds creases under the hoop with great body control.

-Houstan’s length and athleticism supply the potential for a good defender.
+Houstan's length and athleticism supply the potential for a good defender and strong rebounder.
 He can be disruptive in passing lanes and against guards.